-In many ways, the treeless saddle solves a lot of saddle fitting problems.
+So, you’ve bought a treeless saddle because in theory, it fits every horse — but don’t forget that in many ways, ensuring proper fit is all about the saddle pad.
+Treeless saddles solve a lot of saddle fitting problems.
 I can’t tell you how many people I see riding in saddles that are either perched on their horse’s backs like party hats or sitting right down on their withers.
 The pain caused by an ill-fitting saddle can cause your horse to stop wanting to move forward, or provoke behavior like bucking.

 However, an integral part of fitting a treeless saddle is the pad, because the saddle itself doesn’t have the internal structure (the tree) to protect the horse’s spine and the associated nerves.
 So, once you have the saddle, you also need the right pad.
-And that can depend on your horse’s shape as well.
+The “right” pad also can depend on your horse’s shape.

 Some treeless saddles now have external panels.
 Ghost saddles, for example, have panels that create a channel similar to those of a treed saddle.
 However, my saddle fitter still felt more comfortable if I used an additional pad to help make sure my horse’s spine was protected.

 I bought a Ghost pad when I purchased my saddle, but for Zelda, it was too much padding.
 Instead of feeling close to her, I felt like I floated above her.
 I also felt the saddle wasn’t stable enough.
 It fit differently on Freedom who isn’t as wide.
 With this saddle I used either a thick wool pad or an English SaddleRight pad.

 My Sensation Western Sport, does not have external panels (although the newer models have that option).
 It has foam inserts inside the panels, but you definitely need extra protection.
 In terms of protection and stability, I like using a SaddleRight pad.
 They are made with a special core material

 that doesn’t compress or degrade over time and yet is thin enough that it doesn’t make you feel perched.